Or, to say it better: 13 Italian classic books every Italian SHOULD have read when in school.

-I Malavoglia is undoubtedly the most famous novel by Giovanni Verga and one of the most popular Italian books in general.
+I Malavoglia is undoubtedly the most famous novel by Giovanni Verga and one of the most popular Italian classic books in general.
 Published in 1881, it tells the story of a family of fishermen who live in Aci Trezza, a little Sicilian village near Catania.
 The family has a very difficult life and has to experience many sorrows and losses.

 As a matter of fact, the book is a symbol of pessimism: everything bad happens and is written in the most depressing way possible.
-The themes which make this novel so important in Italian literature are the search of improving one’s life, the importance of family and of the household, and the role of money and economy in the life of a family
+The themes that make this novel so important in Italian literature are the search of improving one’s life, the importance of family and of the household, and the role of money and economy in the life of a family

 Il fu Mattia Pascal – Luigi Pirandello

 This is the first book written by the Nobel prize winner Luigi Pirandello.
 It was first published in installments, then as a single volume in 1904.
 The book tells the story of Mattia Pascal, a librarian who has a boring and unsatisfying job.
-One day, he read the newspapers and realizes that everybody thinks he’s dead, so he decides to start and new life and disappear.
+One day, he reads the newspapers and realizes that everybody thinks he’s dead, so he decides to start and new life and disappear.

-The plot seems very simple but actually a lot of things happen in the book, with lots of twist and turns.
+The plot seems very simple but actually a lot of things happen in the book, with lots of twists and turns.
 The book is incredibly rich and enjoyable and makes a very interesting read, with a very deep and thoughtful meaning.

 La coscienza di Zeno – Italo Svevo